Estadio El Plantío

 Estadio Municipal de El Plantío is a stadium in Burgos, Spain.
-It is currently used for football (soccer) matches and is the home stadium of Burgos CF. The stadium holds 12,194 spectators.
-The construction of the stadium started on June 22, 1963, a few months after the project presentation.
+It is currently used for football matches and is the home stadium of Burgos CF. The stadium holds 12,194 spectators.
+The construction of the stadium started on 22 June 1963, a few months after the project presentation.

 In March 2018 the reform of three of its four stands began.